scherermichael-oss/conventional-mergebot/README.md

 The bot creates some labels to inform users about the state of the pull request:

 - The type of release that will be triggered, e.g. `release/major`.
-The label consists of a prefix and the type of release.
+The label consists of a prefix and the type.

 - The keyword used to specify the kind of changes, e.g. `release/feat`.
 The label also consists of the prefix and the keyword itself.